Virginia · South

 Tick risk in Montgomery County, Virginia

-Montgomery County covers 2 towns and carries the 16th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 61 cases per 100,000 people a year (75th of 1378 counties in the South).
+Montgomery County covers 10 towns.
+Its CDC Lyme rate of 61 cases per 100,000 people a year ranks in the top 13% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick, American dog tick, and Lone star tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Tick species in Montgomery County